Articles & Essays

 Howard University Human & Civil Rights Law Review, Spring 2025

-This law review article delves into the evolution of sexual harassment laws and cultural perceptions from the twentieth century, focusing on the interplay between legal advancements and media representation.
-It sheds light on how legal frameworks and cultural narratives have shaped the understanding and handling of sexual harassment, particularly through the lens of quid pro quo harassment.
+This law review article delves into the evolution of sexual harassment laws and cultural perceptions from the twentieth century.
+It focuses on the interplay between legal advancements and media representation.
+Our work sheds light on how legal frameworks and cultural narratives have shaped the understanding and handling of sexual harassment.
+The form of harassment we focus on is quid pro quo.

 Coming Soon from Bloomsbury Press

-Co-written by Mary B. Trevor, this chapter within a book about Susan Harris, the genius show runner behind TV series Soap, Empty Nest and The Golden Girls, delves into the significant impact of the The Golden Girls episode "Adult Education."
+Co-written by Mary B. Trevor, this is a chapter within a book about Susan Harris, the genius show runner behind TV series Soap, Empty Nest and The Golden Girls.
+We examine the subtle impact of the The Golden Girls episode "Adult Education."
 The article focuses on the four main characters’ discussions on workplace and educational sexual harassment.
-The episode presents a quid pro quo harassment scenario where Blanche, a central character, is propositioned by her professor in exchange for a better grade.
+Main character Blanche encounters a quid pro quo harassment situation.
+The saucy Southern belle is propositioned by her professor in exchange for a better grade.

 Mary B. Trevor